 “As a Law Enforcement Officer and prior Military, I’ve wore a lot of boots in my time.
 These are probably the most comfortable boot that I have ever wore.
 The side zip is a great added feature that lets me slip on these in just a few seconds.”

 “I am a Fire Department Battalion Chief, I bought 2 pair of these, about 6-8 months ago.
 A black pair for work, and a tan pair for home.
 They are, by far, the most comfortable boot I have ever purchased.
 I wear these boots about 18 hours a day while on-duty.”

-No. Buying these is not a bad decision.
-They’re like running shoes, you can not and should not use running shoes for more than 6 months.
+No. Buying them is not a bad decision.
+They’re like running shoes, you cannot and should not use running shoes for over 6 months.

 There’s an honest statement:

 “Police and military can’t afford to spend this much money on a product that does not last for a reasonable amount of time.”

 Yes, you do not win much with these in terms of time-span vs. price.